You are here

 Burke Neurological Institute is one of the only freestanding research facilities with dedicated programs in basic research (understanding how the normal brain functions and how it goes awry in disease), translational research (understanding how to move basic research to the human bedside), and clinical research (testing of new therapies in humans).
 These programs all enjoy the sanction that comes from intense competition for external support from the National Institutes of Health and from private and public foundations.

 We welcome you to the Burke Neurological Institute website and hope that when you are on our campus you will accept our invitation to find out more about the cutting-edge research at our fine, research Institution.

 Rajiv R. Ratan M.D., Ph.D.,

 Burke Professor of Neurology and Neuroscience

 Associate Dean, Weill Medical College

-Executive Director, Burke Neurological Institute
+Chief Executive Officer, Burke Neurological Institute

 Research scientists and staff at Burke Neurological Institute work tirelessly and are intensively driven to find novel discovers for tomorrow’s strategies, treatments and cures to help improve the quality of life and well-being of those affected by a disabling disease or injury.